tembo-io/website/landing/src/content/blog/2024-03-18-pganalyze/index.md

 At Tembo, we’ve been hard at work building a unique, world-class managed Postgres solution.
 We’re excited to announce Tembo Cloud now supports integration with pganalyze - a powerful tool that helps you understand and optimize your Postgres database.
-With this integration, you can now easily monitor and analyze your Tembo Cloud Postgres instance with pganalyze.
+With this integration, you can now easily monitor and analyze your Tembo Cloud Postgres instance with detailed insights into your database performance.

 # What is pganalyze?
-pganalyze is a powerful tool that helps you understand and optimize your Postgres database.
-It provides detailed insights into your database performance, and helps you identify slow queries, track query performance over time, and understand the overall health of your database.
-With pganalyze, you can easily monitor and analyze your Postgres database, and make informed decisions to optimize your database performance.
+pganalyze helps you deliver consistent database performance and availability through intelligent tuning advisors and continuous database profiling.
+It provides Postgres configuration recommendations, helps identify slow queries, track query performance over time, and understand the overall health of your database.

 ## Key Features
+pganalyze has a wide range of features that help you understand and optimize your Postgres database.
+Some of the key features
+include:

 - Detailed query performance insights
 - Index Advisor
 - VACUUM Advisor